THEBOSS0369/Docker/README.md

 ## Development

-To spin up the project, simply install Docker Desktop and then run the following
+To spin up the project, simply install Docker Desktop and then run the following from the official Docker Github's Profile
 commands:

 ```